Dirty Da'wah [Part 1] - Insult In The Name Of Islam - MuslimMatters.org

 While I will be including some screenshots, I will be omitting source links and blurring out identifiers of those making the mistakes featured.
 In cases where the identities cannot be easily obscured, I will recreate the video thumbnails themselves.
 The titles will be slightly modified, but I will not be changing the subjects of the videos themselves.

-The Insulting category is hard to justify but very easy to find.
-This includes major sins of the tongue that have no place in the beautiful call to Allah and His religion.
+The Prophet gave us this beautiful example of not shaming the sinner to follow as well.
+In a well known narration, the Prophet and His religion.
 Despite there being no difference of opinion -at all, in any school of thought- as to whether this kind of behavior is appropriate for Muslims at all (let alone Muslims doing da’wah), it doesn’t take much looking to find Muslim da’ees feuding, calling each other names, and engaging in emotionally charged responses to each other publicly.
 There are a myriad of ways this happens, but none of them are justifiable in the name of da’wah.

 Takfeer: